Pano (caste): Religion

 At the turn of the 20th century, the Panos, although nominally Vaishnavites, were practicing animism similar to neighbouring Dravidian tribes.
-They held in the belief of certain village deities who were to be propitiated to induce fertility or stave off ruin, primarily via animal sacrifice.
+They held a belief in certain village deities who were to be propitiated to induce fertility or stave off ruin, primarily via animal sacrifice.
 Their main deity was Pauri Pahari, the god who lived upon the highest of the local hills, and to him they would offer goat sacrifices.
 The Panos of southern Odisha maintain they were always animists like their Khond neighbours.
 Today, however, most the Panos are Catholics.

-Recent status

-Due to their knowledge of Odia, the Panos often acted as intermediaries between the Khond hill-tribes and the Odia-speaking caste Hindu society.
-For instance in the Meriah human sacrifices formerly practiced by the Khonds, the Panos would always provide the victims.
-Occasionally they would kidnap people from the plains and sell them to the Khonds (during which British authorities alleged they cheated the Khonds).
-When the British began to crack down on practice of the Meriah, the Panos developed a closer relationship with the Christian missionaries who began arriving in the area.
-Thus they converted to Christianity and became more prosperous than their Khond counterparts who remained animists.
-This led to Khond accusations of their being "traitors" to their original faith.
-This enmity between the two communities was fanned by alleged favouritism by NGOs in helping the Christian Panos in times of distress, and Hindutva organisations, especially those led by Laxmananda Saraswati of the Vishwa Hindu Parishad, leading "reconversion" drives.
+Status

 Due to a Presidential Order in 1950, Panos who converted to Christianity could no longer hold SC status.
 Pano organization Phulbani Kui Janakalyan Samiti, started in 2002, sought to give Panos Scheduled Tribe status due to their knowledge of Kui.
 This effort was opposed by the Khonds - the government soon denied Panos the ST status and hundreds of Pano government employees were fired for falsifying caste certificates.
 These tensions would culminate in the Kandhamal Riots, when, after the murder of Saraswati which was claimed to be done by Christians, mobs of tribals and non-tribals attacked Pano settlements and churches throughout Kandhamal.
-Many Panos were displaced and lost everything, and as of 2017 the situation between the two communities has not returned to normalcy.
+Many Panos were displaced and lost everything, and as of 2017, the situation between the two communities has not returned to normalcy.